Samuelmds98/Samuelmds98/README.md

-- 👋 Hi, I’m @Samuelmds98
+- 👋 Hello, what's up?
+I’m @Samuelmds98
-- 👀 I’m interested in job of data analysis
+- 👀 I’m very interested in job of data analysis
 - 🌱 I’m currently learning SQL, Power BI, Python, Tableau and other tools of analysis
-- 💞️ I’m looking to collaborate on projects of data architecture and analysis or ETL process
+- 💞️ I’m looking to collaborate on projects of data architecture and analysis or ETL processes
 - 📫 How to reach me?
 It's easy!
 [Just Click Here](https://linktr.ee/samuelms98)
+- :phone: Contact me, I never asked you for anything hehe...

-Professional Summary
+:newspaper: Professional Summary of Samuel Mendes

 I am a professional with experience in commercial administration, back-office operations, and logistics.
 Currently, I work as a Commercial Administrative Assistant at Grupo EMMA,